Tannin under the microscope

 Tannins exhibit two unique properties:

 - A potential ally in the fight against bacteria.
-Recent studies conducted by prestigious universities have proven that tannins present in vegetable tanned leather, can be useful in contrasting the activity of bacteria.
+Recent studies conducted by prestigious universities have proven that tannins present in vegetable tanned leather, can be useful in counteracting the activity of bacteria.

 - The ability to bind with animal proteins and stabilize them.
 This makes fermentation impossible and consequently prevents the decomposition of the hide, which is a by-product of the meat industry.
 The mechanism with which tannins bind to the collagen proteins in the animal hide during tanning is due to the formation of hydrogen bonds between the phenolic groups of the tannin and the peptide groups of the collagen.
 It is because of this property that tannins are widely used as tanning agents in the vegetable tanning process.